 Take the restaurant industry as an example.
 Some are engaging in geo-tagged marketing, which offers special deals using location-based advertising opportunities.
 As an example, restaurants will be able to promote specials to people with devices in their area.
 Estate agents may also be able to use geo-location to promote properties on sale when potential buyers enter an area of interest.
 The restaurant industry is also using web-based applications to track inventory and their food costs in real-time.
 These applications reduce errors, keep track of ingredients for changing menus and wine lists, and give insight into menu profitability.

 Another example is security cameras in the retail sector.
-As these devices are being upgraded to provide better, high-quality footage, they are now also linked to applications where a retailer can analyse a shopper’s behaviour – how long they spend in each aisle, for example – and benefit from a wealth of marketing data.
+As these devices are being upgraded to provide better, high-quality footage, they are now also linked to applications where a retailer can analyze a shopper’s behavior – how long they spend in each aisle, for example – and benefit from a wealth of marketing data.

 Some cameras are also linked to the till so the items that are being scanned match those registered on the POS (point of sale) system.
 This prevents what the industry refers to as “sweetheart scanning” – where tellers give away merchandise to a ‘sweetheart’ customer by means of a fake scan / ring-up.